fdwr/sigkill.dk/writings/smoothies.md

 ### Green banana and vanilla

-* Avocado.
+* Avocado

-* Banana.
+* Banana

-* Plenty of spinach.
+* Plenty of spinach

-* Vanilla soy milk.
+* Vanilla soy milk

 Use maple syrup to adjust the sweetness to preference, but is quite tasty even when not very sweet.

 ### Exotic dried fruit and also banana

-* Dried papaya and pineapple (I used an "exotic fruit mix" from the supermarket).
+* Dried papaya and pineapple (I used an "exotic fruit mix" from the supermarket)

-* Vanilla soy milk.
+* Vanilla soy milk

-* A banana.
+* A banana

 Extremely sweet.